Big Ski Lifts & Terrain

 If you love speedy groomers, unfortunately Big Sky only has a handful of black runs on their grooming roster, and each day there’s only one or two steep groomed runs.
 Moonlight Basin has lots of single diamond runs which tend to bump up rather quickly despite the relatively low skier traffic.
 The backside is the best spot for advanced piste terrain.
 The South Face is also great for tree skiing, so long as the sun hasn’t soured the snow because the trees aren’t very dense.

-Expert Ski and Snowboard Terrain
+Expert Ski & Snowboard Terrain

-Big Sky has some phenomenal double black terrain that ranges from standard expert lines to sphincter puckering extreme lines.
+Big Sky has some phenomenal double & triple black terrain that ranges from standard expert lines to sphincter puckering extreme lines.
 There’s a smattering of trees in the Challenger and Headwaters zone, but it wouldn’t be classified as tree skiing.
 The majority of the Big Sky expert terrain is alpine, with steep faces, craggy headwalls, and chutes to boot.
-The dogleg Big Couloir and the tricky North Summit Snowfield require ski patrol sign in and avi gear, and are a rite of passage at Big Sky.
+The dogleg Big Couloir and the tricky North Summit Snowfield require ski patrol sign in and avi gear and are a rite of passage at Big Sky.